 Mentors routinely discuss with therapists each student’s progress and particular needs.
 During one on one interaction throughout the week, mentors are trained to look for teaching opportunities in the course of daily life experiences.

 Group therapy occurs during experiential activities and in structured settings as well.
-Some of the Academy's therapeutic groups include adoption, substance abuse, relapse prevention, and eating disorders.
+Some of the Academy's therapeutic groups include adoption, substance abuse, and relapse prevention.

 Your son will join in Experiential Therapy every week.
 He and his therapist might take part in equine therapy, a ropes course, or another recreational therapy activity.
 They will take your son out of his comfort zone so he can begin to address his issues.
 Our therapists, teachers, and highly trained staff are ready to help your son reach his potential.